mpolden/jarvis2/docs/WIDGETS.md

 ```

 Setting `forecast_fallback` to `True` (default) will display the weather
-forecast in case the closest weather station is not reporting any data.
+forecast in case the closest weather station is reporting incomplete data.